MrHen/eslint-config-mrhen/README.md

 });
 ```

 A `return` statement being on its own line makes it easier to detect that a function exists by forcing indentation to appear in the visual flow.
-While keyword highlighting can make the `return` statement pop, the extra line with its indentation means you only need to look at the whitespace to quickly notice the hidden complexity contained in the callback.
+While keyword highlighting can make the `return` statement pop, the extra line with its indentation means you only need to look at the whitespace to quickly notice the complexity hidden by the callback.

 ----